mcraiha/spine-unity-docs/Animation.md

      skeletonAnimation.state.SetAnimation(0, "dance", false).Time = 10f/30f;
 ```

+> If you are doing this to Animations with animation events, make sure you also set `lastTime` to the same value as well.
+> If `lastTime` is left as 0, all events between time 0 and `time` will be captured and raised/fired in the next Update.

+You can also change the point where the animation ends by setting `.EndTime`.

+###### Timescale
 You can change the playback speed by setting that `TrackEntry`’s `.TimeScale`.
 This gets multiplied by the `SkeletonAnimation.timeScale` and `AnimationState.timeScale` to get the final timescale.

-You can also change the point where the animation ends by setting `.EndTime`.
+###### TrackEntry-specific events.
 You can subscribe to events just for that specific animation playback instance.
+See the list of events here: [Events Documentation](https://github.com/pharan/spine-unity-docs/blob/master/Events.md).

 ## Spine.Animation